AmplitudeAudio/doc-sdk/docs/reference/faders.md

 title: Built-in Faders
 description: Reference for the fade curves included with the Amplitude Audio SDK.
 diataxis: reference
 ---

 This reference documents the fader curves built into the Amplitude Audio SDK.
 Faders control how values transition over time for volume, gain, pitch, and other parameters.

 ## Overview

-Amplitude includes nine built-in faders.
+Amplitude includes eight built-in faders.
 All faders use a fast cubic Bézier curve evaluator with fixed endpoints at `(0, 0)` and `(1, 1)`.

 | Fader | Control Points `(x1, y1, x2, y2)` | Behavior |
 |-------|-----------------------------------|----------|